ELHOUPS/ELHOUPS/README.md

 ### Helo 🌍

->I am a university of Algiers 	:Algeria:  Engineering  Alumni with a profetionnal background on soft computing, Experience in engineering mainly Civil Works, Mastering Web devloppement And currently software tools with a bit of experience in teaching as contractor at university’s of applied science. my main focus right now is on 📚 :
+>I am a university of Algiers Engineering  Alumni with a profetionnal background on soft computing, Experience in engineering mainly Civil Works, Mastering Web devloppement And currently software tools with a bit of experience in teaching as contractor at university’s of applied science. my main focus right now is on 📚 :
 >- Machine learning .